erikfredner/ENG104Z/syllabus.md

 3. Build interpretations based on relevant evidence.

-### Baccalaureate Core
+#### How these outcomes are fulfilled

-This course fulfills the Baccalaureate Core requirements for the Arts and Humanities category does this in the following ways:
+This course fulfills requirements for the Arts and Humanities: General category does this in the following ways:

 | Outcomes | How this outcome will be addressed | How this outcome will be assessed |
 | :--- | :--- | :--- |